 Cat Veterinarian in Germantown, MD

-If your cat is acting abnormally or exhibiting any of the below symptoms, contact Germantown Vet right away by calling (240) 252-7467
+If your cat is acting abnormally or showing any of the below symptoms, contact Germantown Vet right away at (240) 252-7467.

 Common Cat Illnesses & Symptoms

 At Germantown Vet, our experienced veterinarians get the question “what’s wrong with my cat?” quite often.
-Although it is impossible to accurately diagnosis your cat’s illness without a thorough examination and, in some cases, testing, we have a list of some of the most common illnesses and the symptoms your cat would likely exhibit.
+Although it’s impossible to accurately diagnose your cat’s illness without a thorough examination and, in some cases, testing, we have a list of some of the most common illnesses and the symptoms your cat would likely exhibit.

 Feline panleukopenia is caused by a virus commonly known as feline distemper.
-This contagious infection is most common in kittens, but can be contracted by adult cats as well.
-This is a potentially fatal illness, so it’s incredibly important to have your cat vaccinated as part of their routine veterinarian care and to bring your cat to the vet immediately if he or she is exhibiting signs of feline panleukopenia.
+This contagious infection is most common in kittens but can also be contracted by adult cats.
+This is a potentially fatal illness, so it’s incredibly important to have your cat vaccinated as part of their routine veterinarian care and to bring your cat to the vet immediately if they’re exhibiting signs of feline panleukopenia.

 - Severe diarrhea

 A urinary tract infection (UTI) can range in severity and can clear up on its own without you ever noticing.
 However, in more severe cases, it can be very painful for your pet, and, if left untreated, the infection can spread to the kidneys and cause serious problems.

 - Whining or yelping when using the litter box